Owner Occupied Principal Residence Lending

 We will always offer loans to homeowners that are owner occupants.
 It is an important segment of lending and a heck of a niche for our office.
 The Feds have brought about regulatory protections for this class of Borrower, but that is simply because they have determined home ownership to be such an important right and should be protected.
 It’s kind of like car seats for kids, seat belts, speed limits, food labels, movie ratings, warning labels on medications, etc., etc.

 There are really just 2 quasi-objectionable regulations that apply to owner occupied transactions:

-So, statistically, borrowers do not rescind the loans in any significant numbers (we cannot find any mention of it on-line or with our attorney where a loan was actually rescinded), the loan to values are good, they have an ability to repay the loan, they have an exit strategy, they pay the property taxes and insurance monthly, they do a consumer credit counseling class and the properties will likely appreciate in the coming months and years.
+So, statistically, borrowers do not rescind the loans in any significant numbers, the loan to values are good, they have an ability to repay the loan, they have an exit strategy, they pay the property taxes and insurance monthly, they do a consumer credit counseling class and the properties will likely appreciate in the coming months and years.

-If you are interested in making high yield investments, please fill out the form below so we can reach out to you.
+If you are interested in making high yield investments, you have the option to finance Non-Owner Occupied Loans or Owner Occupied loans through Sun Pacific Mortgage & Real Estate.
+Please fill out the form below so we can reach out to you.
 Or you can call our office at 707-523-2099 with any questions you may have.

 Broker & Co-Owner Sun Pacific Mortgage & Real Estate